sambabib/sambabib/README.md

 ### Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name's Kite, no not Kite, yes Kite.
-I'm a frontend engineer and UI enthusiast living and writing code out of my spacepod in Lagos, Nigeria.
+Hi, I'm Kite.
+I write code out of a spacepod in Lagos, Nigeria.
 I have an interesting relationship with sitcoms and adult cartoons.
 You can't guess which one's my favorite, can you? 👁️